 Access to your information – If you would like to know what information we hold and process about you, the category of information, who we share your information with, to ascertain the accuracy of the information and the criteria we apply in processing your information, you can make a request to us in writing.
 Such a request is known as a Subject Access Request (see Access to personal records)

-To make a subject access request and receive a copy of your personal information, or request the application of the above rights please contact Information Rights at:
+To make a subject access request and receive a copy of your personal information, or request the application of the above rights please contact Information Rights by email.

 Resource and Transformation Directorate

 Telephone: 0800 085 6018

-Please be aware we will need you to provide appropriate identification but you can find details of this and everything else about our Subject Access Request process on our website or by typing the link below into your computer browser:
+Please be aware we will need you to provide appropriate identification but you can find details of this and everything else about our Subject Access Request process on our website.

 We should respond to your request within 30 days of receipt but if the request is complex and more time is required we will inform you in writing.